brandjay/Django_project/README.md

 # Django_project
-A small social media platform for friends
+A small social media platform for friends.
+You can upload images and blog.
+I am working on added a instant messagning feature in the near future.